JonasGeiping/cramming/README.md

 Additional examples for recipes can be found in the `/scripts` folder.

+# Todos:

+The following options are currently broken/limited/work-in-progress.
+Use these at your own discretion, or open a pull-request with a fix.

+* The-Pile needs to be downloaded in its entirety to be used, but the code could be updated to stream, just like C4.
+* Data Preprocessing is wasteful in terms of RAM.
+* Token Dropping is simplistic, a more involved version could be better.
+* Code currently uses the "old" `jit.script` fusion, should move toward new `torch.compile` implementation at some point.
+The current `inductor` hook is also non-functional.
+* Shampoo (see discussion at https://twitter.com/_arohan_/status/1608577721818546176?s=20)
+* Causal Attention [I broke this shortly before release, if you want to re-test CA, you'd have to fix it first]
+* LAWA

 # Contact

-Please, feel free to contact us with any questions, or open an issue on github.
+Please, feel free to contact us with any questions, or open an issue on Github.